C/2023 A3 (Tsuchinshan-ATLAS): How to See the Comet of the Year Tonight?

 Comet C/2023 A3 (Tsuchinshan-ATLAS) on September 17, 2024, at 03:39 UT, taken from Farm Tivoli, Namibia.

 In the Northern Hemisphere, the comet is closer to the horizon and hard to see because of the Sun’s brightness.
-It will become visible in northern latitudes in early October.
+It will become well visible in northern latitudes in early October.

 C/2023 A3 (Tsuchinshan-ATLAS) visibility forecast for 2024